Planning your East Coast Australia Itinerary? We share these East Coast travel tips so you can plan a trip along this incredible coast.

-Along the inland route you’ll find some great places to stop off including Lake George – beautiful whether it’s full of water or dry.
-Next, take in a weekend long lunch at Lerida Estate Winery which is famous for pinot noir and has many other red and white varieties to sample.
+Along the inland route, you’ll find some great places to stop off including Lake George – beautiful whether it’s full of water or dry.
+Next, take in a weekend-long lunch at Lerida Estate Winery which is famous for pinot noir and has many other red and white varieties to sample.
+Plus, if you’re lucky enough to have a motor yacht available, Sydney Harbour is an incredible place to experience the city in style.

 A few kilometres out you’ll find the eclectic and artsy suburb of Brunswick known for its street art, seriously fine coffee and some great live music of an afternoon or evening.
 One final word of advice – pack a sunhat and warm jacket for most days, Melbourne has a mind of its own when it comes to weather patterns!